denoming/rintento/src/intent/doc/intent.md

 # Introduction

 Intent component is a main component of executor service.
 This component includes server, recognition handlers and backend clients.
 Additionally multiple known intents are present.
 Each of the known intents represents some actions needed to be done upon client request.

 # Purpose

-The purpose is recognizing known intent by text message or audio speech and perform this intent upon client request.
+The purpose is recognizing known intent by text message or audio speech and perform action upon client request.

 # Use Cases